Gradient-Variation Regret Bounds for Unconstrained Online Learning: Warm Up: Comparator-Adaptive Gradient-Variation Bounds via Optimism

 \subsection{Implication to Comparator-Adaptive Gradient-Variation Regret}

-When the Lipschitz constant $G$ is known \emph{a priori}, we can in fact immediately apply~\pref{thm:smooth-optimistic} to achieve comparator-adaptive gradient variation bounds using existing algorithms.
-Indeed, it is shown in~\citep{jacobsen2022parameter} that optimistic Follow-The-Regularized-Leader (FTRL) with a carefully-designed regularizer can achieve comparator-adaptive optimistic regret.\footnote{They primarily focus on a mirror-descent-based formulation for dynamic regret minimization.
+When the Lipschitz constant $G$ is known \emph{a priori}, we can immediately apply~\pref{thm:smooth-optimistic} to achieve comparator-adaptive gradient variation bounds using existing algorithms.
+Indeed, \citet{jacobsen2022parameter} showed that optimistic Follow-The-Regularized-Leader (FTRL) with a carefully-designed regularizer can achieve comparator-adaptive optimistic regret.\footnote{\citet{jacobsen2022parameter} primarily focus on a mirror-descent-based formulation for dynamic regret minimization.
 Here, since we focus on static regret, we provide an analysis based on FTRL which significantly streamlines their arguments.} Briefly, it updates by